sithmel/async-deco/README.md

 This will wait 20 ms before returning a TimeoutError.
 It takes 2 arguments:
 * time in ms
-* a logger function
+* a logger function (logs "timeout")

 Retry
 -----
-If a function fails it retry
+If a function fails it retry it again
 ```js
 var retryDecorator = require('callback-decorators/callback/retry');